Cardiopulmonary Resuscitation (CPR) education

 The EMS Division sponsors an Employee CPR Training Program for King County employees, targeting employees who work directly with the public.
 King County basic CPR classes are open to all employees and they are encouraged by the King County Executive to attend during work hours.
 In addition, the EMS Division provides BLS (Basic Life Support) CPR/AED training to Public Health employees who work directly with patients in clinical and public settings.

 City employee training

-The EMS Division funds King County municipalities to provide CPR/AED training to city employees who work directly with the public.
-Funds are used to purchase audio/visual materials, teaching supplies, and pay for instructor fees.
+The EMS Division funds King County municipalities to provide CPR/AED training to employees who work directly with the public.
+Funds are also used to purchase audio/visual materials, teaching supplies, and instructor fees.
 In addition, cities can purchase AEDs to place in public facilities within King County cities.

 For more information about King County CPR Training programs, contact Laura Miccile, Program Manager